T. C. Worsley: Biography

 Are such traumas ever healed?
 Was I ever to be released from dreams in which such a thing had not happened?
 Or in which it turned out differently?
 In which I could swim and, swimming on my back, brought him to the shore as in the illustrations in the manuals?
 Would I ever be able to persuade myself that my story—accepted so willingly by the family—that I couldn't swim was true, when I had swum, I had swum thirty or forty yards to that rocky point and had got there—alone?

 According to one account, this tragedy transformed Cuthbert into somewhat of a bore: when he was with a lover he would weep all the time, giving vent to his sense of guilt.

-At Marlborough, following a year of general education, his studies were exclusively Classical and led to a scholarship at St John's College, Cambridge from which, though he initially read Classics, he graduated in English with a third-class degree.
+At Marlborough, following a year of general education, his studies were exclusively Classical and led to a scholarship at St John's College, Cambridge, from which, though he initially studied Classics, he graduated in English with a third-class degree.
 Throughout his school and university careers he was a successful cricketer, and his academic studies at Cambridge were neglected; but his sporting prowess helped him, immediately on graduating in 1929, to a position as schoolmaster at Wellington College.
 The story of his challenges to the traditions of the school is told in Flannelled Fool.

 With Stephen Spender he went to Spain during the Spanish Civil War, some of his experiences being recorded decades later in Fellow Travellers.
 His The End of the Old School Tie (1941) was published as part of the Searchlight Books series edited by Tosco Fyvel and George Orwell.
-He later worked for the left-wing magazine New Statesman as assistant to Raymond Mortimer the literary editor, and drama critic.
+He later worked for the left-wing magazine New Statesman as assistant to Raymond Mortimer, the literary editor and drama critic.
 In 1958 he moved to the Financial Times as theatre and television critic.